 - 1/5 tsp cayenne pepper (optional)

-Prepare your chickpeas by taking them out of the can, rinse and place in a pan over medium heat with 1 tsp of olive oil.
+- Prepare your chickpeas by taking them out of the can, rinse and place in a pan over medium heat with 1 tsp of olive oil.
 Cook for 3 minutes shaking the pan every now and again so the chickpeas coat in olive oil evenly.
 Sprinkle some salt, one pinch of cumin powder, one of turmeric powder and a tiny one of cayenne pepper.
 Cook for a further 3 minutes.

-Turn oven on now and preheat at 180C.
+- Turn the oven on and preheat at 190°C/375F

-Brush each aubergine half with the olive oil, sprinkle some cumin powder and place them in a tray on baking paper.
+- Brush each aubergine half with the olive oil, sprinkle some cumin powder and place them in a tray on baking paper.
 Repeat this with all 8 halves.